Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB247', 'Formatting dates in JavaScript')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB247.aspx">KB247</a> Formatting dates in JavaScript

-This is a short sample demonstrating how one can format a date
+This is a short sample demonstrating how one can format a date.

 ### <a onclick="return RegisterKbClick('KB243', 'Changing REST Headers When Web Service Testing')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB243.aspx">KB243</a> Changing REST Headers When Web Service Testing